gruntjs/grunt-contrib/docs/compress.md

 Inside your `grunt.js` file add a section named `compress`.
-This section specifies the files to compress and the options passed to either [zipstream](https://github.com/wellawaretech/node-zipstream) (for zip) or [zlib](http://nodejs.org/api/zlib.html#zlib_options) (for gzip).
+This section specifies the files to compress and the options passed to either [zipstream](https://github.com/wellawaretech/node-zipstream) (for zip) or [tar](https://github.com/isaacs/node-tar) (for tar/tgz).

-*If using gzip, only one input file may be specified per output file.
-Also, specifying gzip options (level/memLevel etc) is not yet supported due to deficiencies in the current implementation of node's zlib library.*
+*Specifying gzip options (level/memLevel etc) is not yet supported due to deficiencies in the current implementation of node's zlib library.*

 ``` javascript
 compress: {